-ADDRESS: 3101 AND 3143 W PASSYUNK AVE
+ADDRESS: 3101 W PASSYUNK AVE

-Name of Resource: Point Breeze Gas Works

-Proposed Action: Designation

-Property Owner: 3101: City of Philadelphia Gas Works; 3143: Philadelphia Energy Solutions

-Nominator: Keeping Society of Philadelphia

-Staff Contact: Kim Chantry, kim.chantry@phila.gov
+Name of Resource: Point Breeze Gas Works Proposed Action: Designation Property Owner: City of Philadelphia, Philadelphia Gas Works Nominator: Keeping Society of Philadelphia Staff Contact: Kim Chantry, kim.chantry@phila.gov

-OVERVIEW: This nomination proposes to designate the property at 3101 W. Passyunk Avenue and a portion of the property at 3143 W. Passyunk Avenue and list them on the Philadelphia Register of Historic Places.
-The nomination contends that the sixteen identified buildings, sites, and structures, historically known as the Point Breeze Gas Works, satisfy Criteria for Designation A, C, D, E, and J, although some Criteria are not applied to all resources.
-The site is inaccessible to the general public, so aerial imagery was utilized in the nomination to determine what remains of the complex.
-Under Criterion A, the nomination contends that the Point Breeze Gas Works has significant character, interest, or value as part of the development of the City, expanding its complex as the population of the City, and therefore the demand for gas, grew.
-Under Criteria C and D, the nomination argues that the majority of the identified resources collectively represent a public works that was executed in the Gothic Revival style between 1851 and 1859 with additions through 1899, with several later resources being designed in the Jacobean Revival style.
-Under Criterion E, the nomination contends that the earliest buildings of the Point Breeze Gas Works were built under the leadership of designer and engineer John Chapman Cresson.
-Under Criterion J, the nomination argues that the Point Breeze Gas Works exemplifies the economic, social, and historical heritage of the community, as one of the largest employers for Philadelphians in the mid-to-late nineteenth century.
+OVERVIEW: This nomination proposes the designation of the property at 3101 W. Passyunk Avenue.
+A related nomination proposes the designation of a portion of the property at 3143 W. Passyunk Avenue.
+The nominations for the two properties are identical, except for the two-page nomination form.
+This nomination contends that the Point Breeze Gas Works satisfies Criteria for Designation A, C, D, E, and J, although some Criteria are not applied to all resources listed in the nomination.
+The site is inaccessible to the general public and subject to significant safety and security restrictions; therefore, aerial imagery was utilized to identify and catalog the resources.
+Under Criteria A and J, the nomination contends that the Point Breeze Gas Works, which expanded as the city's population grew, was one of the city's largest employers in the mid-to-late nineteenth century and is one of the oldest surviving gasworks.
+Under Criteria C and D, the nomination argues that many of the structures embody characteristics of the Gothic Revival style.
+It also notes that later structures were designed in the Jacobean Revival style.
+Under Criterion E, the nomination contends that the earliest buildings of the Point Breeze Gas Works were built under the leadership of John Chapman Cresson, an influential figure.